Yurirtp/computer-vision-rock-paper-scissors/README.md

 You will need to use the random module to pick a random option between rock, paper, and scissors and the input function to get the user's choice.

 Create two functions: get_computer_choice and get_user_choice.
 The first function will randomly pick an option between "Rock", "Paper", and "Scissors" and return the choice.
 The second function will ask the user for an input and return it

+## Milestone 5
+Combination of milestone 3 and 4.
+This allows the user to show their choice to the camera and it returns the winner.
+There is an easy and hard mode where the computer does not randomly choose, and predicts based on the user choice.
+For MIlestone 5, get_prediction funtion was created by using the model as the main body, this model draws frames until the user quits or when the 5 second countdown finishes.
+It then returns a prediction of what the user has chosen.
+The model prints out a list of probabilities for each class.
+Then chooses the class with the highest probability.
+Whatever the probability corresponds to from the list is the users output.
+In milestone 5 includes combines everythong together to play game of rock paper scissors between the computer and the user thorugh a webcam.
+The player that wins 3 rounds is the winner.

+image.png
+image.png
+image.png

+Getting user input via Keras model
+The function get_prediction() opens an openCV capture window and passes each capture frame to the input layer of the keras model.
+The captured frame is then displayed with a countdown timer in seconds and the current prediction of the model, for user feedback.
+When the countdown timer reaches zero, the move corresponding to the argmax of the softmax layer on that frame is returned as an output of the function.

+Making the full game
+The functions get_prediciton(), get_computer_choice() and get_winner() are wrapped as methods of a class, RPS.
+The init method of the class requires the keras model as an input, and assigns number of wins for each player as attributes.

+The final game is then created using a function, play_game(), which creates an instance of RPS, and runs repeat instances of the game by calling its methods inside an iterating while loop, which terminates if either player reaches three wins.